kubevela/velad/README.md

 # VelaD

-Lightweight KubeVela that runs as Daemon in single node with high availability.
+Lightweight KubeVela that runs as Daemon in single node with k3s

 English | [简体中文](docs/readme-zh.md)

 ## Features

 1. Air-gap install.